99darshan/restcountries_py/README.md

 Once you have the *restcountries_py* installed, you could start playing around.

-First, import the restcountry module where all the functions for finding countries are defined
+First, import the restcountry module where all the functions for finding countries are defined.

 ```python
 >>> import restcountries_py.restcountry as rc